South Florida Street Medicine Outreach Program

 South Florida

-empathetic, and compassionate healthcare professionals by providing them opportunities to learn through service in their local communities.
+At iHelp, we are dedicated to pursuing our mission of addressing health care disparities locally and nationally while helping to nurture compassionate healthcare professionals by providing them opportunities to learn through service in their local communities.

 What are we focused on?